nuxencs/seasonpackarr/docs/exec-plans/active/2026-07-04-parse-owns-import.md

 - 2026-08-08: the destination now includes the expected rooted or flat file layout. qBittorrent imports are pinned to the resolved save path, and an omitted `contentLayout` is read from qBittorrent preferences.
+- 2026-08-08: hardlink creation is idempotent only when the existing target is the same inode as the source.
+This lets a failed client import be retried without accepting an unrelated file at the target path.

 ## verification notes